ActiveLogin/ActiveLogin.Authentication/BREAKINGCHANGES.md

 ___Note:___ As the area and controller have been renamed these files should now be placed in `/Areas/ActiveLogin/BankIdUiAuth/` or `/Areas/ActiveLogin/Shared/`.

 ___Note:___ Both the html, css and javascript have breaking changes.
 See history for respecitve file for exact changes.

+### Renaming BankIdDefaults

+`BankIdDefaults` have been renamed into `BankIdAuthDefaults` and can now be found in the namespace `ActiveLogin.Authentication.BankId.AspNetCore.Auth`.

+The default values for `SameDeviceAuthenticationScheme`, `OtherDeviceAuthenticationScheme`, `SameDeviceCallbackPath` and `OtherDeviceCallbackPath` have also changed.

 ### Removing dependency on HttpContext in ActiveLogin.Authentication.BankId.Core